 PROVIDER TYPE EVALUATION PHYSICAL THERAPIES: PT/OT/ST Therapist (PT/OT/ST) Therapist must have a prescription from the ordering physician (Primary Care Physician [PCP] or specialist).
 No referral or "preauthorization" is needed from TNGA for therapist to perform an evaluation.
-However, a valid authorization must be on file at the time of claims submission for payment.
-The treating CIS provider must request a referral via the DCH Portal after the patient evaluation.
-The provider must submit the following with the Portal request.
-IEP/IFSP if applicable (An IFSP-Individualized Family Service Plan, used in early intervention ages 0-3 or an IEP-Individualized Education Plan, used in special education ages 3-21 are each applicable if the patient has one) Attestation Form (if the member does not have an IEP/IFSP-see the CIS Manual) Note: The Attestation Form is not required for patients older than 21.
-Letter of Medical Necessity (LMN) and/or Plan of Care (POC) with diagnosis signed/dated by the referring physician The POC must include the following: Start and Stop Dates
+However, a valid authorization must be on file at the time of claims submission for payment, including claims for eval only services.
+A Children's Intervention Services (CIS) treating provider must request a referral via the DCH Portal after the patient evaluation.
+Medicare providers must submit their request via the TNGA PWP.
+The provider must submit the following with the Portal request. • IEP/IFSP if applicable (An IFSP-Individualized Family Service Plan, used in early intervention ages 0-3 or an IEP-Individualized Education Plan, used in special education ages 3-21 are each applicable if the patient has one) • Attestation Form (if the member does not have an IEP/IFSP-see the CIS Manual) Note: The Attestation Form is not required for patients older than 21. • Letter of Medical Necessity (LMN) and/or Plan of Care (POC) with diagnosis signed/dated by the referring physician

-- Signature of the referring physician recorded on or after the recorded date of the treating therapist - The therapist that develops the POC must sign and date the document on the date it is completed.
+- The POC must include the following: - Start and Stop Dates - Signature of the referring physician recorded on or after the recorded date of the treating therapist - The therapist that develops the POC must sign and date the document on the date it is completed.
 The therapist must sign and date the POC prior to the PCP's signature date.
 The PCP may sign and date the POC on the same date the therapist signs and dates the POC. - Standardized Test Scores clearly denoted

-The Non-CIS treating provider must complete the TNGA Patient Intake Form (Attachment A) along with the corresponding ordering provider's prescription to our Toll-free Referral Fax Line at 1-855-597-2697.
+Non-CIS therapy providers must complete the TNGA Patient Intake Form (Attachment A) along with the corresponding ordering physician's prescription and all supporting documents to our Toll-free Referral Fax Line at 1-855-597-2697.

-Therapy Network's provider network is contracted for outpatient therapy (PT/OT/ST) services ONLY.
+TNGA's provider network is contracted for outpatient therapy (PT/OT/ST) services ONLY.